Washington State Immigration Laws

 Below you will find information on what, if any, rules Washington has regarding immigration checks by law enforcement, educational institutions, and employers, as well as the existence of E-Verify requirements, restrictions on public benefits based on an individual's immigration status, and more.

 Law Enforcement and Immigration in Washington

 Under a federal program called "Secure Communities," all arrestees are fingerprinted and run through a federal database which checks their criminal record and immigration status.
-Washington defers to local governments, who may opt out of the program if they so choose.
-However, Immigration and Customs Enforcement (ICE) officials have stated that the program is not optional, although Washington Governor Jay Inslee issued an executive order in 2017 that prohibits law enforcement officials in the state from detaining undocumented immigrants at the behest of federal officials.
+Federal Immigration and Customs Enforcement (ICE) officials have stated that the program is not optional, although Washington Governor Jay Inslee issued an executive order in 2017 that prohibits law enforcement officials in the state from detaining undocumented immigrants at the behest of federal officials.
 Washington is, in effect, a "sanctuary" state.

 Employment & Immigration

 The state subsidizes facilities that house low-income migrant, seasonal and temporary farm workers.

 Refer to federal employment eligibility verification rules and the requirements for Form I-9.